-The concept quickly went global and was somewhat simplified to denote overall lack of access to the new ICTs.
-On this basis, a plethora of initiatives were undertaken by players from all sectors to close the digital divide, efforts that were relatively more successful in industrialized countries.
+The concept quickly went global and was somewhat simplified to denote the overall lack of access to the new ICTs.
+On this basis, a plethora of initiatives were undertaken by players from all sectors to close the digital divide, which was relatively more successful in industrialized countries.
 Today, for example, 25 years after the Internet became public, only 3 billion people are connected – and less than 30% of the total population of developing countries has access.
 The divide persists then, particularly in developing countries.
 The story is slightly different if we focus on the diffusion of mobile technologies.
-But gaps remain in spite of the hype.
+But gaps remain despite the hype.
 In any event, note that while the digital divide has been slowly closing, income and wealth inequality has been rapidly increasing.

 The second broad category relates to the impact of the new technologies on work and employment.
-This is indeed not a new issue as we can historically trace it back to the first industrial revolution and the social reaction by Ned Ludd and his followers soon after that.
-Technology and innovation foster labor/capital productivity and triggers the displacement of workers by machines of all kinds, while demanding, at the same time, higher skills.
-Unless other sectors of the economy can absorb the surplus of workers, unemployment will increase thus fostering more substantial income inequality.
-Historical evidence suggests that in the medium and long term, initial unemployment generated by innovation and technology is superseded by new employment opportunities in other sectors of the economy.
-The debate here is on how long does this process takes and what are the policies that should be instituted to expedite it.
+This is indeed not a new issue as we can historically trace it back to the first industrial revolution and Ned Ludd and his followers’ social reaction soon after that.
+Technology and innovation foster labor/capital productivity and triggers the displacement of workers by machines of all kinds while demanding, at the same time, higher skills.
+Unless other sectors of the economy can absorb the surplus of workers, unemployment will increase, thus fostering more substantial income inequality.
+Historical evidence suggests that initial unemployment generated by innovation and technology is superseded by new employment opportunities in other sectors of the economy in the medium and long term.
+The debate here is on how long this process takes and the policies that should be instituted to expedite it.
 Needless to say, we cannot solve this here.

-But there is also a third aspect usually overseen here which brings to the forefront the issue of rising inequality vis-a-vis the emergence of new technology companies.
-In a relatively short-period of time, this set of new enterprises have become multi-billion dollar firms successfully operating on a global scale.
+But there is also a third aspect usually overseen here, which brings the issue of rising inequality vis-a-vis the emergence of new technology companies.
+In a relatively short period, this set of new enterprises have become multi-billion dollar firms successfully operating on a global scale.
 CEOs, VCs, top managers, etc. of such companies have already amassed fortunes more than comparable to that of the Rockefellers, Carnegies and Morgans from a century ago – the entrepreneurs of the so-called Gilded Age in the US.
-If we exclude the financial sector, once could argue that the tech sector is mainly responsible for the economic recovery from the 2008 depression.
+If we exclude the financial sector, one could argue that the tech sector is mainly responsible for the economic recovery from the 2008 depression.
 We have already heard of the winner-take-all-economy and the “superstar” model that aim at explaining these phenomena.

 At any rate, we can start to capture some of the traits of the new tech sector.
 They include: